shtash/ReadRabbit/web/DEPLOYMENT.md

 ## Troubleshooting

 ### Monorepo / Workspace Issues
-Since this is a monorepo, if the build fails complaining about missing modules (e.g., `@readrabbit/ui`), ensure that Vercel is installing dependencies correctly.
+Since this is a monorepo using pnpm workspaces, if the build fails complaining about missing modules (e.g., `@readrabbit/ui`), ensure that Vercel is configured to use pnpm:
-*   Vercel usually handles npm workspaces automatically.
+*   In Vercel Project Settings → General → Build & Development Settings, set the **Package Manager** to `pnpm`.
 *   If you see errors about importing local packages, you might need to add `transpilePackages` to your `next.config.ts`:

 ```typescript